Suntuo-493/R1/README.md

 Upload the graph
 ------
 From a terminal, load the  filefolder with the graph willing to recognize.<br>
-Use the following to submit the graph.
+Use the following to submit the graph.<br>

 ```Bash
 use curl -X post -F @image=image_name.png "http://127.0.0.1:5000/predict
 ```